 For the most secure and reliable experience, we recommend you use automatic IAM database authentication.
 IAM database authentication uses OAuth 2.0 access tokens, which are short-lived and only valid for one hour.
 Cloud SQL connectors are able to request and refresh these tokens, ensuring that long-lived processes or applications that rely on connection pooling can have stable connections.
-Automatic IAM database authentication is strongly recommended for authenticating applications.
+Automatic IAM database authentication is strongly recommended over manual authentication.

-For more information, see Logging in with automatic IAM database authentication.
+For more information, see Log in with automatic IAM database authentication.

 Manual IAM database authentication

 Manual IAM database authentication requires the IAM principal to explicitly pass the access token for the password attribute in the client connection request.
 Principals must first log in to Google Cloud and explicitly request the access token from IAM.